moon004/p2p-sharer/README.md

 You are required to download and install [ipfs](https://docs.ipfs.io/introduction/install/#installing-from-a-prebuilt-package), and host your own node by running ***ipfs daemon*** before running any command from p2p-sharer.

 ### Usage
+It is highly suggested that you add your swarm peers as friend before retrieving any item (files or directory) from them.

 Add file:
 >p2p-sharer up "***file/directory name***"